Chapter 2:

 “Glass half empty is kind of my thing.”

-“I can see that.
+“I can tell.
 Thanks, all the same.
 I may actually be able to sleep now.”

 “Cool, you should.
 I think the others have all nodded off too.”